sharonyings/sharon-portfolio/README.md

 # sharon-portfolio
-Portfolio of Sharon — visual design expert.
-5+ years in branding, social media, and illustration.
-Leads 10+ teams, integrates AI for scalable delivery.
-Helping brands build meaningful connections.
+Portfolio of Ying Sheng(Sharon) — Brand & marketing visual design specialist.with 5+ years of design experience, including 2 years of team leadership （teams of up to 10）.
+I combine strategic design thinking with AIGC-embedded workflows to deliver high-quality work at scale.
+Grounded in client-first design, and seeking a senior role in a global company.